subtopic 2.2: Energy and biomass in ecosystems

 - Livestock:

-- Animal Health: Ensuring the health and productivity of livestock involves providing adequate nutrition, healthcare, and living conditions.
+- Animal Health: Ensures livestock productivity through adequate nutrition, healthcare, and living conditions.

 MSYs in Silvicultural Systems